 - 15.1 Objectives

 - 15.2 Hawk Roosting

 - 15.3 The Jaguar

 - 15.4 The Thought Fox

-- 15.5 Sample Questions
+- 15.5 Examination Oriented Questions

-- 15.6 MCQS
+- 15.6 MCOS

-- 15.7 Further Reading
+- 15.7 Suggested Reading

+- 15.1 Objectives

+The objective of this lesson is to acquaint learner with the poems including "The Hawk Roosting", "The Jaguar" and "The Thought Fox".
 "Hawk Roosting", "The Jaguar" and "The Thought Fox" are among the major poems of Ted Hughes who is known as the great animal poet of England.
 No one else in the English language, not even Walt Whitman, has so much glorified the animals as has been done by Hughes in his poetry.
 This lesson discuses three poems by Ted Hughes.